lcnbr/PhysVault/PhysNotes/GR/energy-momentum tensor in GR.md

 $$
 \nabla^{2} \phi(x)=4 \pi G \rho(x),
 $$
 of Newtonian mechanics.
-We made progress in realizing that the only [[tensor fields in GR|tensor]] which contains the second derivative of the metric (which is the General Relativity analogue of the potential) is the Riemann tensor.
+We made progress in realizing that the only [[tensor fields in GR|tensor]] which contains the second derivative of the metric (which is the General Relativity analogue of the potential) is the [[Riemann curvature tensor|Riemann tensor]].
 We now turn our attention to the right-hand side of the above equation, where we encounter the mass density
 $$
 \rho(\vec{x}, t)=\sum_{n} m_{n} \delta^{(3)}\left(\vec{x}-\vec{x}_{n}(t)\right),
 $$